Kirtland Central High School: Girls' Basketball

-The Kirtland Central girls basketball program has put together one of the most astonishing dynasties in New Mexico high school sports.
-Since 1979, the Lady Broncos have appeared in 35 State Championship games and have a total of 21 state titles and 14 state runners-up.
-Kirtland Central is nationally ranked #4 in girls basketball for the most state titles in the USA by the National Federation of State High School Associations.
-The girls program has produced many All-Americans, such as; Colette Hatch (New Mexico State), Cara Priddy (University of Texas), Karina Zapata (Brigham Young) and Karyn Karlin (University of Arkansas).
-Kirtland Central also has had numerous great outstanding standouts such as Nadia Begay (Boise State), Jaimey Tanner (Montana State), Sharon Max (Eastern New Mexico) and many others.
+The girls basketball program at Kirtland Central High School has established one of the most remarkable dynasties in New Mexico high school sports history.
+Since 1979, the Lady Broncos have appeared in 37 state championship games, capturing 22 state titles while finishing as runners-up 15 times.
+Nationally, the program is tied for 5th place for the most state championships in the United States according to the National Federation of State High School Associations.

+The program has produced numerous standout players and All-Americans who continued their careers at the collegiate level, including Colette Hatch (New Mexico State University), Cara Priddy (University of Texas at Austin), Karina Zapata (Brigham Young University), and Karyn Karlin (University of Arkansas).
+Other notable contributors include Nadia Begay (Boise State University), Jaimey Tanner (Montana State University), and Sharon Max (Eastern New Mexico University).

-The girls' program began with making it to the state championship game in 1979 before falling to St. Pius X High School.
-They then won eight consecutive state titles (1980–1987).
-Kirtland Central then became major rivals with Shiprock High School.
-Together, they have met for state championship a total of nine times, with Kirtland winning five: (1987, 1993, 1994, 1995, 2010) and Shiprock winning four: (1988, 1989, 1990, 1992).
-Kirtland Central also won four state titles in 1993, 1994, 1995, and 1996, and made a 3-peat from 2003 to 2005.
-The Lady Broncos had undefeated seasons in 1981 (27–0), 1984 (26–0), 1986 (27–0), and 1996 (27–0).
-In addition, the Lady Broncos were runners-up in 1979, 1988, 1989, 1990, 1992, 1998, 2000, 2002, 2007, 2008, 2011, 2019, 2020, and 2023.
+Kirtland Central’s rise began with a state championship appearance in 1979, where they fell to St. Pius X High School.
+The Lady Broncos quickly rebounded, winning eight consecutive state titles from 1980 through 1987—one of the most dominant stretches in state history.

+A defining chapter of the program has been its rivalry with Shiprock High School.
+The two schools have met nine times in the state championship game, with Kirtland Central winning five matchups (1987, 1993, 1994, 1995, 2010) and Shiprock winning four (1988, 1989, 1990, 1992).
+The Lady Broncos also captured four consecutive titles from 1993 to 1996 and later achieved another championship run with a three-peat from 2003 to 2005.

-The most recent state title occurred in 2024 as the Lady Broncos defeated St. Pius X High School.
+The program has recorded several undefeated seasons, finishing 27–0 in 1981, 26–0 in 1984, 27–0 in 1986, and 27–0 in 1996.
+In addition to its championships, Kirtland Central has finished as state runner-up in 1979, 1988, 1989, 1990, 1992, 1998, 2000, 2002, 2007, 2008, 2011, 2019, 2020, 2023, and 2025.

+Most recently, the Lady Broncos added to their legacy by winning the 2026 state championship, defeating Gallup High School.